Ukraine and Russia: What you need to know right now

 CIVILIAN TOLL

-* The confirmed civilian toll in Ukraine is 691 people killed and 1,143 injured, the United Nations human rights office said, adding the true figures were likely "considerably higher".
+* The confirmed civilian toll in Ukraine is 691 people killed and 1,143 injured, the United Nations human rights office said, adding the true figures were probably "considerably higher".

-* Kyiv will impose a 35-hour curfew after intense shelling, which killed at least four people.
+* Kyiv imposed a 35-hour curfew after intense shelling, which killed at least five people.

 FIGHTING

 * Russia said its forces had taken full control of the southern region of Kherson.

+* Ukraine reported that 19 people had been killed in a strike on a TV tower in Rivne.

-Reuters could not independently verify the report.
+* Reuters could not immediately confirm the reports.
+Russia denies targeting civilians.

-* Ukraine reported more air strikes on an airport in the west, heavy shelling on Chernihiv northeast of Kyiv and attacks on the southern town of Mykolayiv.
-Ukraine said its forces counter-attacked in Mykolayiv and the eastern Kharkiv region.

-FLEEING THE CONFLICT
+FLEEING

-* Ukraine planned another attempt to deliver supplies to besieged port of Mariupol as the first group of civilians allowed out of the city reached safety.

 * About 3 million people have fled Ukraine, nearly half of them children, according to the U.N. refugee agency.
 About 1.8 million are now in Poland and some 300,000 in Western Europe.

+* About 2,000 cars left the besieged port city of Mariupol.
+Ukraine accused Russia of blocking a convoy trying to take supplies.

-* Convoys of more than 100 buses ferrying civilians have left the besieged northeastern city of Sumy heading for Poltava in central Ukraine, the Red Cross said.
+* Convoys of more than 100 buses ferrying civilians have left the besieged northeastern city of Sumy, the Red Cross said.

-* All EU nations must share responsibility in helping Ukrainian refugees, the bloc's top migration official said.

-ECONOMY AND SANCTIONS
+MORE SANCTIONS

-* The United States imposed sanctions on Russians it accused of gross human rights violations and slapped fresh measures on Belarus' President Alexander Lukashenko.
-Russia retaliated by sanctioning U.S. President Joe Biden, Canadian Prime Minister Justin Trudeau and others. * The European Union hit Moscow with more sanctions, banning Russian steel and iron imports, exports of luxury goods, investment in the Russian energy sector, and credit ratings of Russian issuers. * Britain will ban luxury goods exports to Russia and hit $1.2 billion worth of Russian imports with a 35% tariff, while blacklisting additional hundreds of individuals and entities for their links to Kremlin. {nL5N2VI2KO]
+* The United States imposed sanctions on Russians it accused of gross human rights violations and slapped fresh measures on the Belarusian president.

+* Russia retaliated by sanctioning Biden, Canadian Prime Minister Justin Trudeau and others.

 QUOTES